pwalczysko/omero-guide-upload/docs/metadata-ui.rst

     |image5b|

 #.
 Select the Screen you identified above.
 Find the script icon |image6| above the central pane, expand it and find the ``Import scripts`` section.
-In there, select the ``Populate metadata`` script.
+In there, select the ``Populate metadata`` script which will launch the script dialog.

     |image7|

 #.
 If you did not attach the CSV to the Screen, you can now click on the ``Browse`` button and select the CSV from your local machine.

 #.
-Run the script.
+Click ``OK`` to run the script, and wait for it to show as complete in the ``Activities`` panel in the top-right corner above the central pane.

 #.
 Click again onto the Screen in the left-hand pane to refresh and observe that there is a new Attachment in the right hand pane under ``Attachments`` harmonica, named ``bulk_annotations``.